nehal96/energy/README.md

-# A Visual History of Energy Consumption and Climate Change
+# A Visual History of Climate Change